 Upper Division Assessment: All students enrolled in a music degree program will be reviewed at the approximate midpoint of the selected program in order for students to achieve Upper Division status.
 Students must meet the standards of this review to register for 400-level courses in music.
-Both the elements and standards of the review are established by the faculty and include credit for MUS 242 Theory IV; MUS 361-01 Music Literature; 4 semesters of Applied Instrument at the course numbers required for the degree; Piano Proficiency
+Both the elements and standards of the review are established by the faculty and include credit for MUS 242 Theory IV or Analysis (MUS 347 for B.A.
+General; MUS 349 for B.A.
+Jazz Studies; MUS 350 for B.A.
+Music and New Media;) MUS 361-01 Music Literature; 4 semesters of Applied Instrument at the course numbers required for the degree; Piano Proficiency Examination; MUS 97 Recital Attendance, with "S" for 4 semesters; Ensemble

-Examination; MUS 97 Recital Attendance, with "S" for 4 semesters; Ensemble Participation; cumulative 2.5 GPA (good standing); minimum of 48 credit hours completed; pass English 101 or 105 and 3 additional Gen Ed courses.
+Participation; cumulative 2.5 GPA (good standing); minimum of 48 credit hours completed; pass English 101 or 105 and 3 additional Gen Ed courses.